 Main Finding Three: Anti-depressants work by improving neuroplasticity and neurogenesis

 Almost all antidepressants significantly improve neuroplasticity and neurogenesis.
-There are few others if any compounds which actually increase neurogenesis and people are experimenting using antidepressants to try to treat disease of the retina, for instance, to get neurogenesis active there and other sites of the body.
-The challenge for the next generation of anti-depressants then is to develop compounds that promote neurogenesis and neuroplasticity.
+There are few other (if any) compounds which actually increase neurogenesis, and people are experimenting using antidepressants to try to treat disease of the retina, for instance, to get neurogenesis active there and other sites of the body.
+The challenge for the next generation of anti-depressants, then, is to develop compounds that promote neurogenesis and neuroplasticity.

 Main Finding Four: Depression damages the rest of the body

 The pathological losses or gains in tissue in specific sites set into motion pathologic changes outside of the brain:

 - They’re responsible for the premature onset of coronary artery disease, stroke, diabetes, and osteoporosis.